Meet our team

 Project Coordinator (South Asia and SPEA)

-Clinton is completing a Master of Law and International Development and has prior qualifications in communications and journalism.
+Clint is completing a Master of Law and International Development and has prior qualifications in Communications and Journalism.
 He has experience in a variety of development projects across Asia, with a particular focus on the monitoring and evaluation of anti-human trafficking interventions.
 He has worked in China, Washington DC, India and Nepal.

 Personal and Administration Assistant

-Zoe studied a Bachelor of Arts (Honours) majoring in human geography and modern history, and is studying a Master of Applied Anthropology and Participatory Development.
-She has conducted extensive research on livelihoods and disaster response in Nepal, Thailand, Laos and Cambodia and has previously worked in program evaluation.
+Zoe is currently studying a Master of Applied Anthropology and Participatory Development and has previously studied a Bachelor of Arts (Honours) majoring in human geography and modern history.
+Zoe has conducted extensive research on livelihoods and disaster response in Nepal, Thailand, Laos and Cambodia and has previously worked in program evaluation.